ArcNLET-Py/ArcNLET-Py/README.md

 # ArcNLET-Py: ArcGIS Pro Python Toolbox

 ArcNLET-Py, the Python version of the ArcGIS-Based Nitrogen Load Estimation Toolbox, is developed for ArcGIS Pro.
 It facilitates the study of nitrogen fate and transport in surficial groundwater aquifers.
+ArcNLET now includes advanced functionalities for modeling phosphorus transport and estimating phosphorus loads.

 ## Introduction